TebaldiLab/cellmarkeraccordion/README.md

 ![Retina_apoptosis](https://github.com/user-attachments/assets/41a887ce-e98e-48bf-98c5-2b71956e87bd)

-## Automatically identify and interpreting cell cycle state of single-cell populations
+## Automatic identification and interpretation of single-cell cycle phases
-<strong>cellmarkeraccordion</strong> provides the ```accordion_cellcycle``` function to automatically assing cell cycle state to cell populations.
-This function exploits the built-in collection of
-marker genes associated to each cell cycle phase (G0, G1, G2M, S).
-It takes in input either a Seurat object or a raw or normalized count matrix.
+The <strong>cellmarkeraccordion</strong> provides the ```accordion_cellcycle``` function to automatically assign cell cycle phases to cell populations.
+This function exploits the built-in collection of marker genes associated to each cell cycle phase (G0, G1, G2M, S).
+This function takes in input either a Seurat object or a raw or normalized count matrix.
-To perform cell cycle identification run:
+To perform cell cycle identification, run:
 ```bash
 data<-accordion_cellcycle(data)
 ```

 ![CellCycle](https://github.com/user-attachments/assets/9a1f7e1d-5a48-4fbc-ade1-a29a6d7c6b2c)

-## Annotate and interprete aberrant single-cell populations with the built-in Cell Marker Accordion disease database
+## Identification of disease-critical single-cell populations with the built-in Cell Marker Accordion disease database
-<strong>cellmarkeraccordion</strong> includes the ```accordion_disease``` function which allows the identification of aberrant populations exploiting the built-in Accordion gene marker disease database.
+The <strong>cellmarkeraccordion</strong> includes the ```accordion_disease``` function, allowing the identification of aberrant or disease-related cell populations.
+This function exploits the built-in Accordion gene marker disease database.
 This function requires in input either a Seurat object or a raw or normalized count matrix.
-It is possible to specific both disease and critical cells to identify, thanks to *disease* and *cell_types* parameters.
+It is possible to specify both disease and critical cells to identify, thanks to *disease* and *cell_types* parameters.
 We analyzed a published scRNA-seq dataset of CD34+ bone marrow cells from 5 healthy controls and 14 acute myeloid leukemia patients.

 ```bash
 load(bone_marrow_data)
 ```

-To identify for example "leukemia stem cell" in "acute myeloid leukemia" samples run:
+To identify for example "leukemia stem cell" in "acute myeloid leukemia" samples, run:
 ```bash
 bone_marrow_data = accordion_disease(bone_marrow_data, disease= "acute myeloid leukemia", cell_types = "leukemia stem cell",combined_score_quantile_threshold = 0.75, annotation_resolution = "cell", plot=F, annotation_name = "LSC")